Front 242: Formation

 Bressanutti, Codenys and De Meyer took turns on vocals at first, until they settled on De Meyer as the lead vocalist (early recordings with Bressanutti on vocals were subsequently released in 2004).
 De Meyer came to write most of the lyrics, although Valerie Jane Steele wrote several tracks including "Don't Crash."
 Despite falling into specific roles, however, the band sought to project a more anonymous, mysterious image, replete with dark sunglasses and militaristic uniforms so that they could not be easily identified.
-Bressanutti took this anonymity to the extreme, leaving stage entirely to run live shows from the sound board behind the audience.
+Bressanutti took this concept of anonymity to the extreme, leaving the stage entirely to run live shows from the sound board behind the audience.

 The band self-released their first album, Geography, in 1982 and shortly after signed to the Belgian indie label consortium Les Disques du Crépuscule who later re-released the album.
 Their next single, "U-Men", was released the same year as was the band's first music video, produced by Marcel Vanthilt and played on the program RoodVonk on VRT (Vlaamse Radio Televisie - Flemish Radio & TV).
 The video proved a challenge, not only conceptually given the band's insistence on anonymity, but because of the small budget; ultimately the video was shot on location in Daniel's bedroom.

-In 1983, the band brought on Richard Jonckheere (a.k.a.: Richard 23), who they became familiar with through Richard's own "noise concept," as a percussionist and second vocalist to help boost the band's live presence.
+In 1983, the band brought on Richard Jonckheere (also known as Richard 23), whom they became familiar with through Richard's own "noise concept" as a percussionist and second vocalist to help boost the band's live presence.
 Not long after, Dirk Bergen left the band to manage the group and pursue a graphic design career.
 Also in 1983 the band released the EP Endless Riddance.